 - Sanitize Table/Column Names?: Enable this option to remove all non-alphanumeric characters, spaces in between the table and column names and replace them with an underscore (_).
 Read Name Sanitization.

 - Populate Loaded Timestamp: Enable this toggle option to append the __hevo_loaded_at column to the Destination table to indicate the time when the Event was loaded to the Destination.
 See Loading Data to a Data Warehouse for more information.

 - Click Test Connection to test and Save Destination to finish this setup.

 Handling of JSON Fields

 This document describes how JSON data is parsed and made available at Destinations.
-Because BigQuery has built-in support for nested and repeated columns, JSON data is neither split nor compressed but passed as is to the Destination for all the pipelines with BigQuery as a Destination, created from now on.
+Because BigQuery has built-in support for nested and repeated columns, JSON data is neither split nor compressed but passed as is to the Destination for all the Pipelines with BigQuery as a Destination.

 The fields of a JSON object would be shown as a struct (for RECORD) or an array (mode: REPEATED) in the schema mapper section.
 The nested fields are not editable.